Skip to Content

 2. Prepare the shallot oil

-I have a separate article on how to prepare the shallot oil in detail.
-I usually make a batch of the shallot oil for various dishes.
+I have a detailed article on how to prepare shallot oil.
+I usually make a batch of shallot oil for various dishes.
 Here are the steps in brief:

 • Peel and wash the shallots.